Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bronze sword with hieroglyphs related to pharaoh Ramses II

-PHOTO: EGYPT MINISTRY OF TOURISM AND ANTIQUES
+PHOTO: EGYPTIAN MINISTRY OF TOURISM AND ANTIQUES

 According to Mohamed Ismail Khaled, Secretary General of Egypt's Supreme Council of Antiquities, the fortress where the artifacts were found was an important military base during the period 1550-1070 BC.
-The base was built to protect Egypt's northwestern border from attacks by Libyan tribes and sea peoples, a pirate alliance that often waged war in the eastern Mediterranean during the late Bronze Age.
+The base was built to protect Egypt's northwestern border from attacks by Libyan tribes and sea peoples, a pirate alliance that waged war in the eastern Mediterranean during the late Bronze Age.

 With adequate supplies, the soldiers at the fort may have successfully defended against the invasion.
 However, archaeologists are unsure why the base was left with so many objects.